chrismhodgson/nextjs-pfrac/data/_pages/about/juniors.md

 header: about/juniors.jpg
 order: 30
 ---

-The club has a very popular junior section, taking boys and girls from the age of 12 to 17.
+The club has a junior section, taking boys and girls from the age of 12 to 17.
 Up to 2022, the club took juniors from age 8, but lack of availability of coaches qualified to take the younger age group forced a change.
 From January 2023 a new club for children aged 8 to 11 has been set up under the England Athletics "Funetics" programme.
 Anyone interested should contact [Suzanne McGill](mailto:funetics_penistone@hotmail.com).

 F﻿or juniors from their 12th birthday contact [Bob Innes](mailto:janeandbob239@btinternet.com), Junior Secretary, if your son or daughter is interested in joining the club.